reinhart1010/nix/docs/en/linux/fatlabel.md

 ---
 # fatlabel

-Sets or gets the label of a FAT32 partition.
+Get or set the label of a FAT32 partition.
 More information: <https://manned.org/fatlabel>.

 - Get the label of a FAT32 partition: